Avoid yelling about thread pinning twice

 This second note is the warning I toned down in https://gerrit.gromacs.org/#/c/7291/ (also reviewed by Erik).
 I mentioned in the discussion there that this setup with sometimes double notes is awkward, but that it requires code reorganization or passing around if we warned before to avoid double notes.
 Also the tests would need to be updated for that.
 (Note that the situation is much worse in release-2016 without my change.)

-#4 Updated by Erik Lindahl almost 2 years ago
+#4 Updated by Erik Lindahl over 2 years ago

 In that case the obvious solution is to move the first note so it only goes to the log, and try to add a "(see log)" for the second one.